Quotes Icon

 Dedicated password managers let you divide passwords into folders or groups.
 This keeps things organized for projects and makes it easy to give people access to only those logins relevant to their work.

-If you need to share passwords, you'll definitely want a dedicated password solution.
+If you need to share passwords, you'll definitely want a dedicated password manager for teams.
 TeamPassword is particularly good at sharing.
 Passwords are divided among an unlimited number of custom Groups.
 You can then add and remove team members from these Groups at will.
 TeamPassword has extensions for all major browsers and apps for iOS and Android.

 Should I use Keychain?